demelvin/webtask-google-directions/README.md

 Hit the save button (CTRL+s) for good measure and you webtask setup is complete.

 ### Usage
-Make sure you are within Slack and you have the [webtask Slack add on intalled on your Slack channel](https://webtask.io/slack) then type the following command within the Slack message input:
+Make sure you are within Slack and you have the [webtask Slack add on installed on your Slack channel](https://webtask.io/slack) then type the following command within the Slack message input:

 ```
 /wt directions <origin> to <destination>